E. A. Wallis Budge: Early life and education

-Budge became interested in learning the ancient Assyrian language in 1872, when he also began to spend time in the British Museum.
-Budge's tutor introduced him to the keeper of Oriental Antiquities, the pioneer Egyptologist Samuel Birch, and Birch's assistant, the Assyriologist George Smith.
-Smith helped Budge occasionally with his Assyrian.
-Birch allowed the youth to study cuneiform tablets in his office and obtained books for him from the British Library of Middle Eastern travel and adventure, such as Austen Henry Layard's Nineveh and Its Remains.
+Spending time in the British Museum, from 1872, Budge became interested in learning the ancient Assyrian language in 1872, and introduced himself to Samuel Birch, keeper of Oriental Antiquities there.
+He met also Birch's assistant, the Assyriologist George Smith.
+Smith gave Budge some help with his Assyrian, and Birch allowed him to study cuneiform tablets in his office.
+Through Birch, Budge also had access to the museum's books, such as Austen Henry Layard's Nineveh and Its Remains.

 From 1869 to 1878, Budge spent his free time studying Assyrian, and during these years, often spent his lunch break studying at St. Paul's Cathedral.
 John Stainer, the organist of St. Paul's, noticed Budge's hard work, and met the youth.
 He wanted to help the working-class boy realize his dream of becoming a scholar.
 Stainer contacted W. H. Smith, a Conservative member of Parliament, and the former Liberal Prime Minister William Ewart Gladstone, and asked them to help his young friend.
 Both Smith and Gladstone agreed to help Stainer to raise money for Budge to attend the University of Cambridge.

 Budge studied at Cambridge from 1878 to 1883.
-His subjects included Semitic languages: Hebrew, Syriac, Ge'ez and Arabic; he continued to study Assyrian independently.
+His subjects included Semitic languages: Hebrew, Syriac, Geʽez and Arabic; he continued to study Assyrian independently.
 Budge worked closely during these years with William Wright, a noted scholar of Semitic languages, among others.

-In 1883 he married Dora Helen Emerson, who died in 1926.
-Budge was knighted in the 1920 New Year Honours for his distinguished contributions to Colonial Egyptology and the British Museum.
-In the same year, he published his sprawling autobiography, By Nile and Tigris.
-He retired from the British Museum in 1924, and lived until 1934.
-He continued to write and published several books; his last work was From Fetish to God in Ancient Egypt (1934).